1991 BDO World Darts Championship

-The 1991 Embassy World Darts Championship was held at the Lakeside Country Club in Frimley Green, Surrey from 4-12 January 1991.
-Phil Taylor was the reigning World Champion and started off well in the early rounds, before losing in the quarter-finals to Dennis Priestley who took the title.
-Priestley defeated Eric Bristow by a scoreline of 6-0 in the final.
-It was the tenth and last of Bristow's world final appearances and the only one in which he failed to win a single set.
+The 1991 BDO World Darts Championship (known for sponsorship reasons as the 1991 Embassy World Darts Championship) was held at the Lakeside Country Club in Frimley Green, Surrey from 4 to 12 January 1991.
+Phil Taylor was the defending champion, having won the title for the first time at the previous year's tournament, but he lost 4–3 in the quarter-finals to Dennis Priestley.
+Priestley defeated Eric Bristow 6–0 in the final to win his first world title.
+It was Bristow's tenth and last appearance in a world final and the only one in which he failed to win a single set.